 Applications may be submitted anytime during the year, and decisions will be made by the Humanities Center in a timely fashion.

 - Publications Subvention

 These subventions are for scholarly books contracted or accepted for publication that will not be published without support from the author/author's institution.
 These subventions do not require matching funds: they are funded as straight grants for the sole purpose of helping a university press or other publisher of scholarly books recoup publishing costs.
+The grants do not support press activities such as publicity or warehousing of books; they are meant to aid in the publication of a monograph from reputable academic presses that might be strapped in today's publishing economy.
 Each application must be submitted with the appropriate department head's recommendation and all other pertinent materials requested on the required cover sheet.
 Applications are reviewed for completeness, the status of the publisher and reasonableness of the publisher's request, and the quality of the project including the impact of the work on the field.
 The maximum amount of subvention is $1,650, though it is not guaranteed that full amounts of requests will be awarded.

 - Three-way Match